Parliamentary Joint Committee on Intelligence and Security: Functions

 The PJCIS's main function is administrative and expenditure review and oversight of ASIO, ASIS and DSD.
 The committee can also review matters relating to the three agencies referred to them by Parliamentary Resolution, or by a request from the Minister responsible for the agency in question.
 The committee does not review intelligence gathering or operational procedures or priorities, nor does it conduct inquiries into individual complaints about the activities of ASIO, ASIS or DSD.

 Reforms

 Several major security reforms have been introduced to Commonwealth law, as a result of PJCIS reviews.
 They include the following:

 Assistance and Access Act

 The committee carried the Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 through to legislation enabling security agencies to access otherwise encrypted communications by people who intend harm to Australians.
 Members of the committee expressed satisfaction on the bill becoming law, as it would enable security agencies to "surgically strike terrorists, spies, drug traffickers and paedophiles."

 Security of Critical Infrastructure Act

-Prompted by the sale of the Port of Darwin to interests connected to the Communist Party of China, the committee made recommendations for the Security of Critical Infrastructure Act 2018 (Cth) (Act)— placing a national security test to any foreign investment into energy or water assets and, notably, ports.
+Prompted by the sale of the Port Darwin to interests connected to the Chinese Communist Party, the committee made recommendations for the Security of Critical Infrastructure Act 2018 (Cth) (Act)— placing a national security test to any foreign investment into energy or water assets and, notably, ports.